zzbuzzard/Ganorama/README.md

     <img src="assets/example.gif" width="90%"/>
 </p>

-Zero-shot panorama / seamless sphere texture generation with pre-trained GANs!
+Zero-shot panorama / seamless sphere texture / large image generation with pre-trained GANs!

 ## About
 This project uses BigGAN to generate seamless images on the surface of a sphere,